-An international workshop will act as the starting point, convening stakeholders from a broad range of disciplines and sectors to work together to identify fundamental safety challenges in the area and impactful ways to address them.
-New collaborations will be shaped and lead to projects that create impact where it is most needed.
+An international workshop acted as the starting point of this activity, convening stakeholders from a broad range of disciplines and sectors to work together to identify fundamental safety challenges in the area and impactful ways to address them.
+58 participants attended from 21 countries.

-Global Workshop: Safer decommissioning of offshore structures and ships
+Workshop report: Safer decommissioning of offshore structures and ships (2.20 MB)

 To achieve safety though raising standards, improving consistency and spreading the implementation of best practices in the global handling of the decommissioning of offshore systems, including ships.